trilogy-group/cloudfixLinter-demo-CDK/README.md

 ## Prerequisite

 1. Install Cloudfix linter extension from [here](https://open-vsx.trilogy.devspaces.com/extension/devfactory/cloudfix-linter).
-Extension installs on its own on Devspaces.
+Extension installs this on its own on Devspaces.

 ## Steps for demo